Okemo Mountain: Lifts

-Okemo has 13 chairlifts, including four high-speed detachable quads, two 6-packs, five fixed grip quad chairs, and two triples.
+Okemo has 21 chairlifts, including 1 high speed detachable 6-pack chair with protective bubbles and heated seats, 1 new high speed detachable 6-pack chair, 9 quad chairs (4 high speed detachable quads - one with protective bubble that's been newly relocated), and 2 triple chairs, all constructed by Poma or Leitner-Poma.
 There are seven surface lifts, including six carpets and one t-bar that takes riders to the top of the halfpipe.
-Excluding carpets, these lifts combine to give the mountain a total uphill capacity of 29,850 people per hour.
+Excluding carpets, these lifts combine to give the mountain a total uphill capacity of ~29,850 people per hour.

-South Ridge Quad B at the main base utilizes loading and unloading conveyors.
+South Ridge Quad B at the Clocktower base area utilizes loading and unloading conveyors.
 This is the first unloading carpet to be used in the United States.
-The use of this system makes it easier for beginners to load and unload.
+The use of this system makes it easier for beginners to load and unload. these carpets have since been removed.